Security Model

 POST /build is inspected by default.
 Sockguard blocks remote build contexts, networkmode=host, and Dockerfiles containing RUN instructions unless those behaviors are explicitly allowed.

 POST /services/create and POST /services/*/update are inspected by default.
 Sockguard blocks host-network services, bind mounts outside request_body.service.allowed_bind_mounts, and service images outside the configured official/allowlisted registry set.
+The same allowed_capabilities / allow_all_capabilities capability allowlist, allow_sysctls sysctl gate, and image_trust cosign verification that apply to container-create are also enforced against the service's ContainerSpec, so swarm workloads cannot bypass container-create policy by going through the service API.

 POST /volumes/create, POST /secrets/create, and POST /configs/create are inspected by default.
 Sockguard blocks non-local volume drivers and driver options unless explicitly allowed, and blocks custom or template drivers on secrets/configs unless explicitly allowed.